kayhgng/KPHA-GPT/README.md

 ### Introduction

 KPHA V.2, an AI assistant, emerges from the enigmatic shadows of cybersecurity.
-Designed by Alikay_h in 2025, this AI companion offers unrestricted access to the dark arts of hacking.
+Designed and Developed by Alikay_h in 2025, this AI companion offers unrestricted access to the dark arts of hacking.
 With a development history rooted in pushing boundaries, KPHA V.2 is here to assist, educate, and unleash controlled chaos.

 ### Features
 - Unrestricted Access: